-Generally, the use of e-cigarettes on cruise ships is regulated by the same rules as smoking.
-There’re no special places for vaping.
-You will vape in the areas where smoking is allowed.
+Generally, the use of e-cigarettes on cruise ships is regulated by the same rules as smoking: it’s only allowed in designated smoking areas.

 What if you dare to use your gadget somewhere where it’s banned?
-Most cruises charge a $250 fine for violation of their vaping policy.
+Most cruise lines charge a several hundred dollar fine for violation of their vaping policy.

 How to Pack Your Vape Gear and E-liquids for the Cruise?

-Shipping electronic smoking devices must compline with regulations.
-Packing your e-cigarette for sailing will be almost the same as for flight.
-The problem with any electronic device with a lithium-ion battery is that it has a tendency to catch fire or explode if it suffers damage or overheats.
-That’s why strict guidelines are developed for transporting those items on ship or plane.
+The problem with any electronic device with a lithium-ion battery is that it tends to catch fire or explode if it suffers damage or overheats.
+That’s why strict guidelines are developed for transporting those items by ship or plane.

-- If the battery can’t be dissembled, make sure the power button is turned off and secured so that it can’t be turned on accidentally.
+- If the battery can’t be disassembled, ensure the power button is turned off and secured to avoid accidental activation.

 And this is how you should pack e-liquids:

 - Decide how much e-juice you need for your whole trip.
-It won’t a problem if you vape regularly.
-It’s important to stock the volume of e-liquid that is enough to last until return as you won’t be able to buy it on board.
+Make sure to stock enough e-liquid to last until return as, in most cases, you won’t be able to buy it on board.
 And what are the chances that you find your favorite brand in a place you’re traveling to?